ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/07-editing.md

 {{% notice tip %}}
 Most custom controls are subclasses of the `UserControl` class, and choosing this option has Visual Studio create the boilerplate for us.
-However, if you need to extend a _specific_ control, i.e. a `ListView`, it is often easiest to start with a `UserControl` made this way, and then change the base class in the _[filename].xaml.cs_ file.
+However, if you need to extend a _specific_ control, i.e. a `ListView`, it is often easiest to start with a `UserControl` made this way, and then change the base class to `ListView` in the _[filename].xaml.cs_ file, as well as changing the `<UserControl>` element to a `<ListView>` element in the _[filename].xaml_.
 {{% /notice %}}

 ### Namespaces and Assemblies